franconepippone/simple-gas-sim/README.md

   - Merges contents of *pools and returns a new pool object.
 The new pool settings will default to the ones of the first pool entered

 ## Rendering:
+More rendering/screen configurations are found in the renderer.py module
 ##### renderer.update()
   - Refreshes screen
 ##### renderer.drawpool(_pool_)